mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### A - Repertoire importation into the the game making community

-Following Gutiérrez's [-@gutierrez_developing_2008; -@gutierrez_learning_2019-1] concept of learning as movement between spaces, key observation from the data of the previous chapter can be reframed as repertoires that existed on other activity systems and that are imported into a new activity.
+Following Gutiérrez's [-@gutierrez_developing_2008; -@gutierrez_learning_2019-1] concept of learning as movement between spaces, key observation from the data of the previous chapter can be reframed as repertoires that existed on other activity systems and that are imported into a new activity happening in an emerging third space.
 While this commentary draws on some examples highlighted in video recordings used in Chapter 6, it draws mostly on interview data which allows a greater precision in locating the repertoires as pre-existing in other settings rather than being rapidly developed in the new setting.
 Two key themes of repertoires emerged, those of  repertoires involving funds of knowledge and repertoires involving divisions of labour.

 <!-- Based on this table
 https://docs.google.com/spreadsheets/d/1EvMehUNHIGj0xRyrKgBxj5GwOGHwnTFw9EMBJ3Ot9Kc/edit?gid=1243995712#gid=1243995712 -->